ravmiecznik/emub_bt_r/README.md

     BLANK PANEL BELOW:
     -this panel displays some tips for actually pointed by mouse button/window/checkbox

+    REFLASHER/BOOTLOADER3
+    -new bootloader3 support with new reflasher applicaton -new booloader3 implements different approach for ack/nack handling -full control of transmission is on EMU_BT appliaction, it decides what to retransmit and it counts timeouts -EMU_BT board role is to send ack/nack, does not send anything if packet not received

     #TODO:
     -Bin file viewer to be added to see commited changes by EMULATION procedure